awsdocs/iam-user-guide/doc_source/reference_policies_examples_s3_cognito-bucket.md

 This example shows how you might create a policy that allows Amazon Cognito users to access objects in a specific S3 bucket\.
 This policy allows access only to objects with a name that includes `cognito`, the name of the application, and the federated user's ID, represented by the $\{cognito\-identity\.amazonaws\.com:sub\} variable\.
 This policy grants the permissions necessary to complete this action from the AWS API or AWS CLI only\.
 To use this policy, replace the red italicized text in the example policy with your own information\.

-Note:
+**Note**
-The 'sub' value used in the object key is not the users sub value in the User Pool, it is the identity id associated with them in the Identity Pool.
+The 'sub' value used in the object key is not the user's sub value in the User Pool, it is the identity id associated with the user in the Identity Pool\.

 ```
 {